ntillier/Spotify-API-template/README.md

 Then, with the token you've fetched, you can send a request to Spotify's API.
 You need to do a `GET` request, with, in the header, the `Authorization` parameter.
 Its value must be the `Bearer` prefix with the token after.

 > **Note:** In this project, all the requests to Spotify's API are done from the backend.
-You can do it from the frontend part, by provinding only the token to the user.
+You can do it from the frontend part, by providing only the token to the user.

 ## How the project works
 In the `index.js` file, I use Express to manage the routes.
 In these routes, there is a route called `/api/search`.
 When a request is processed, the program does a request to Spotify's API, and then send the datas fetched.